asimihsan/notes/[course] introduction_to_artificial_intelligence_cs-271.md

         $\Sigma_i$ <- sum_j(e_ij * (x_j - mu_i)^T * (x_j - mu_i)) / sum_j(e_ij)

--   EM calculate the best Gaussian over all data points given a cluster centre.
+-   EM calculates the best Gaussian over all data points given a cluster centre.
     -   If points are in a straight line and cluster point is on this line $\Sigma$ is elliptical, not circular.

 -   EM converges at a slower rate than k-means.